pab-nguyen/pab-nguyen.github.io/index.md

 ### Overview
 I recently finished my MS in Finance and Data Analytics at Bentley University.
 I have experiences working in pharmaceuticals and asset managment industries.
 My most recent employment is at Sunovion Pharmaceuticals, where I work as an intern in the Strategic Pricing and Reimbursement department.
 During this internship, I had the opportunity to build financial models to quantify policies impact on firms, scripted VBA macros to automate report processes, co-created an improved intern program with my colleages.

 I am proficient in R and Python programming languages, data processing with SQL.
 I am familiar with a handful of libraries like ggplot, dplyr for R and matplotlib, pandas, numpy, seaborn for Python.
-I am proficient with writing queries to extract data.
+I am proficient with writing SQL queries to extract data.
 Tableau is another of my trusted tool to deal with data visualization.

 Besides programming and visualization tools, I have substantial knowledge and experiences in corporate finance and I am advanced in Excel and VBA.
 I have worked as an investment analyst at an asset management firm.
 I have experiences with building complex financial models for equity valuation (DCF), capital budgeting, revenue forecasting, option pricing.
 Addtionally, I have built multiples VBA macros sets to automate reports, reducing significantly labor hours in my most previous employment.